FengPu/X2R-document/_build/html/_sources/docs/api.txt

 .. php:class:: Extractor

-  Extractor class is the class for modeling the
+  Extractor class implements
   URI extracting & analyzing process as below.

-  Step 1.
-Load the RDF content to a Graph data structure
+  #.
+Load the RDF content to a Graph data structure.

-  Step 2.
-Traverse the Graph to finding all the URIs
+  #.
+Traverse the Graph to find all the URIs, and generate a filtered URI list.

-  Step 3.
-Transform filtered URIs to search friendly terms, where the filtered URI means the all but those URI listed in the `filtered URI list`
+  #.
+Transform URIs to search terms.

-  Step 4.
-Wrap these terms as a JSON output
+  #.
+Wrap search terms in JSON output.

   .. php:method:: getQueryTerms()